Share this article

 Connecting the Dots: From ICP to Revenue Engine

 If you have been following this series, you will see how each session builds on the last.
 In Blog 1, we defined who we are selling to (the ICP and proto-persona).
 In this session, we learned how to sell to them.
 The Hypothesis-Persona Map gave us Adam.
 The sales session gave us the playbook for reaching Adam, earning his trust, and converting him into a paying customer.
+In the next blog, we take a deep dive into marketing.

 Going forward, the challenge for founders (including me) is to keep these connected.
 Every iteration on the proto-persona should inform the sales pitch.
 Every sales conversation should feed back into the ICP validation.
 The build-measure-learn loop does not just apply to product.
 It applies to your entire go-to-market engine.

-What Is Coming Next
+What’s Coming Next

 Conclusion